MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/desktop-report-lifecycle-datasets.md

    ![Screenshot that shows publishing in progress.](media/desktop-report-lifecycle-datasets/report-lifecycle_06.png)

-   Once complete, Power BI Desktop shows success, and provides links to the report in the Power BI service and to get quick insights about the report.
+   Once complete, Power BI Desktop shows success, and provides links to the report in the Power BI service and to quick insights about the report.

    ![Screenshot that shows publishing succeeded.](media/desktop-report-lifecycle-datasets/report-lifecycle_07.png)

-1. Now that your report with its dataset is in the Power BI service, you can also *promote* it, or attest to its quality and reliability.
-You can also request that it be *certified* by a central authority in your Power BI tenant.
-With either of these endorsements, your dataset always appears at the top of the list when people are looking for datasets.
+1. Now that your report with its dataset is in the Power BI service, you can *promote* it, or attest to its quality and reliability.
+You can also request for the report to be *certified* by a central authority in your Power BI tenant.
+With either of these endorsements, your dataset appears at the top of the list when people are looking for datasets.
 For more information, see [Endorse your content](../collaborate-share/service-endorse-content.md).

-1. The last step is to set Build permission for the dataset the report is based on.
+1. The last step is to set Build permission in the Power BI service for the dataset the report is based on.
 Build permission determines who can see and use your dataset.
 You can set Build permission in the workspace itself, or when you share an app from the workspace.
 For more information, see [Build permission for shared datasets](service-datasets-build-permissions.md).

 ### Establish a Power BI service live connection to the published dataset

-Next, see how teammates who have access to the workspace where the report and dataset were published can connect to the dataset and build their own reports.

-To establish a connection to the published report, and create your own report based on the published dataset:
+Teammates who have access to the workspace where the report and dataset were published can connect to the dataset and build their own reports.
+To establish a connection to a published report and create your own report based on the published dataset:

-1. Select **Get data** from the **Home** tab in Power BI Desktop.
+1. In Power BI Desktop, on the **Home** tab, select **Get data** > **Power BI datasets**.

-1. On the **Get Data** screen, select **Power Platform** in the left pane, select **Power BI datasets**, and then select **Connect**.
+   Or, select **Get data**, and on the **Get Data** screen, select **Power Platform** in the left pane, select **Power BI datasets**, and then select **Connect**.

    If you're not signed in, Power BI prompts you to sign in.

-1. The **Data hub** shows which workspaces you're a member of.
-You can select the workspace that contains the dataset you want to connect to.

-   The datasets in the list are all the shared datasets you have Build permission for, in any workspace.
-You can search for a specific dataset and see its name, owner, the workspace where it resides, and when it was last refreshed.
+1. The **Data hub** shows the workspaces you're a member of and all the shared datasets you have Build permission for, in any workspace.

-   You can also see **Endorsement** for datasets, either **Certified** or **Promoted**, at the top of the list.
+   To find the dataset you want, you can:

+   - Filter the list to **My data** or datasets that are **Endorsed in your org**.
+   - Search for a specific dataset or filter by keyword.
+   - See dataset name, owner, workspace, last and next refresh time, and sensitivity.

    ![Screenshot that shows the list of available datasets.](media/desktop-report-lifecycle-datasets/desktop-select-shared-dataset.png)

-1. Select **Connect** to establish a live connection to the selected dataset.
+1. Select a dataset, and then select **Connect** to establish a live connection to the selected dataset.
 Power BI Desktop loads the dataset fields and their values in real time.

    ![Screenshot that shows dataset fields in the Fields pane.](media/desktop-report-lifecycle-datasets/report-lifecycle_10.png)